jhfernan/Ares-Portfolio/README.md

 + Create an index file
 + Add bootstrap to the project
-+ Create Nav component and jumbotron
++ Create Nav component and jumbotron component
 + Create new branch to test style feature